amandajuhl95/week38/README.md

 ## Week 38 - exercises

-#### Please follow the links in the README file to fint the solutions for the exercises.
+#### Please follow the links in the README file to find the solutions for the exercises.

 ### Tuesday